 The main focus of our test is sound.
 It is quite obvious that a good headset should have good audio.
 An upgrade or a purchase should be made because of the sound.

-The audio is basically 2 types; Gaming Audio and Content Audio.
-Gaming audio is handled flawlessly by most of the gaming headsets but content audio (i.e., the audio of music, movies, etc.) becomes a factor that needs to be tested.
+The audio is 2 types; Gaming Audio and Content Audio.
+Gaming audio is handled flawlessly by most of the gaming headsets, but content audio (i.e., the audio of music, movies, etc.) becomes a factor that needs to be tested.

 What are you getting for your money?
 This is the question that everyone should ask before purchasing anything.

 We test the headsets based on how they perform for what they cost.
-Price to features is also very important.
+Price to features is also paramount.
 Is the headset wired or wireless?
 Does it have 7.1 Surround should?
 What about software optimization?
 Are RBG LEDs included?
 These questions should be asked.

 Build Quality determines how long a headset is going to last.
-A headset with a good build quality feels good and seems premium even if it has a cheap price.
+A headset with a good build quality feels good and seems premium even if it has a low price.

-You want your purchase to get recognition and a good design will get the attention of your peers.
-Comfort is another important thing, Gamers generally game for hours and a gaming headset shouldn’t be too difficult to wear.
+You want your purchase to get recognition, and a good design will get the attention of your peers.
+Comfort is another crucial thing, and Gamers generally game for hours, and a gaming headset shouldn’t be too tricky to wear.

 The ear cups must have good padding and comfortable headbands.
 It shouldn’t put much pressure on the head and have a balanced weight